What do I do Found Baby Bird On The Ground 8 Steps You Should Know

 The adults do not bring water to the nest for them to drink.
 Water comes from the insects or fruit that birds eat.

-The truth is, few baby birds are abandoned.
+The truth, few are abandoned.

 It is strongly recommended that you not do force feed.
 You are more likely to do more harm than good.

 Instead, examine the bird for injuries.
-If hurt, take it to a local veterinarian or call your local conservation department for the nearest wildlife rehabilitator.
+If it's hurt, take it to a local veterinarian or call your local conservation department for the nearest wildlife rehabilitator.

 Sometimes they miss and end up on the ground.
-Therefore you want to know if it's a fledgling or not.
+Therefore, you want to know if it's a fledgling or not.

 If it can grip your finger, then it is a fledgling.

 Most of the time, it will be close by and well hidden.
-Place the bird back in the nest if possible.
+Place the bird back in the original nest if possible.

 What do you do if the nest cannot be found?
-Try lining a small basket with tissue and tying the basket to a tree.
-Do not use dryer lint as it hardens when wet.
+Try lining a small box or basket with tissue or paper towels and tying the substitute nest to a tree.

 Place the young bird in the basket and leave it alone.
 The parents will take care of it once you leave.